cloudmesh-community/book/chapters/git/github.md

 files across different operating systems.

 In case you work in a team, on a submission, the document will only be submitted in the author and hid that is listed first.
-All other readmes, will have for that particular artifact a `duplicate: yes` entry to indicate that this submission is managed elsewhere.
+All other readme files, will have for that particular artifact a `duplicate: yes` entry to indicate that this submission is managed elsewhere.
 The team will be responsible to manage their own pull requests, but if the team desires